 He joined the Jetwing group in 2006 as a Sales and Reservations Executive, and has progressed in leaps and bounds thereafter.
 The Jetwing group opened up many avenues to explore, which Indika relished - especially the opportunity to bring his talents to the fore and he stood out among the associates; so much so that Jetwing provided him the chance to study Tourism and Hospitality Management at one of the leading hotel schools in Netherlands known as ‘The Hague’ in 2012.
 Indika’s gratitude rests with the Management who recognised his talents and capabilities, opening the way for him to progress, and then later appointing him to manage the flagship Hotel at Jetwing Vil Uyana.

 Jetwing Vil Uyana became the ideal playing field for Indika as it presented a variety of challenges which he met with ease.
 Striving to create better results, new innovations and changes, he ensures that the needs and requirements of not only the guests, but members of his staff are met.
 Indika firmly believes that maintaining good guest satisfaction is the key factor in the hospitality trade.
 “We cannot take any chances that can cause even the slightest dissatisfaction or unhappiness” he says.
-He also values the support of his executive team and all associates who contribute in great measure to make his task an easy one.
+He also values the support of his executive team and all associates who contribute in great measure to make his task an easy one. art and you will often find Wester livening it up at Jetwing Lagoon entertaining guests with his songs as well.

 Spending time with his wife and little daughter, he considers as his fondest pastime.
 Indika is also full of appreciation towards his parents for providing him with ideas, advice and encouragement to be what he is today.